Traditionally read at Buddhist weddings…maybe use it at yours!

 radiating friendliness over the entire world, above, below, and all around

-So let him cultivate a boundless good will towards the entire world,
+So let them cultivate a boundless good will towards the entire world,

 uncramped, free from ill will or enmity.

-Standing or walking, sitting or lying down, during all his waking hours,
+Standing or walking, sitting or lying down, during all their waking hours,

-let him establish this mindfulness of good will, which men call the highest
+let them establish this mindfulness of good will, which human beings call the highest

 Abandoning vain discussions, having a clear vision, free from sense

-he who is made perfect will never again know rebirth.
+they who are made perfect will never again know rebirth.

 ~ The Buddha